 The largest building at UCCS was renamed Thursday morning in honor of its largest donors, Ed and Mary Osborne of Colorado Springs.

 During a 10:30 a.m. outdoor ceremony, the Science & Engineering Building was renamed the Osborne Center for Science and Engineering.
 The ceremony featured comments by CU President Bruce Benson, UCCS Chancellor Pam Shockley-Zalabak and both Osbornes.
 (More)

 A 15-member committee will be charged next week with seeking a new dean for the College of Letters, Arts and Sciences.

 Peg Bacon, provost, announced the committee members.
 The committee will meet May 17 to begin the process of selecting a replacement for Tom Christensen, dean, College of Letters, Arts and Sciences since 2005.
 Christensen announced in March his plan to return to teaching and research as a professor in the Department of Physics and Energy Science.
 (More)

 As of July 1, P.O.
 Box 7150 will no longer be used as a mailing address for UCCS.
 The change is more than two years in the making.
 Larry Lawrence, administrative assistant, Mail and Shipping, described plans for more efficient mail service in the Jan.
 30, 2009 issue of Communique.
 He announced that the UCCS street address, 1420 Austin Bluffs Parkway, Colorado Springs, CO, 80918, would be the single campus address.
 (More)

-UCCS in the headlines from November 29 – December 3.
-Includes articles and stories from The Denver Post, KRDO, In Denver Times, Colorado Springs Gazette, KKTV, KXRM and more.
-The Denver Post wrote about higher (More)
+UCCS in the headlines in the first half of May.
+Includes articles and stories from the Colorado Springs Independent, New York Times, La Junta Tribune, KKTV, and more.
+The Colorado Springs Independent wrote about alternative (More)